 Diagnosing dengue fever involves both clinical evaluation and laboratory tests.
 Clinically, doctors assess symptoms such as high fever, severe headache, eye pain, muscle and joint pain, nausea, vomiting, swollen glands, and rash.
 Laboratory tests play a crucial role, starting with a complete blood count (CBC), which typically reveals low white blood cell and platelet counts.
 Serological tests, such as IgM and IgG antibody tests, are used to detect antibodies produced in response to the dengue virus.

 Viral isolation, though mainly used in research, involves growing the virus from a blood sample.
 Molecular testing, like polymerase chain reaction (PCR), can detect dengue virus RNA in the blood during early infection.
 Rapid diagnostic tests are also available, offering quick results, but they may have lower accuracy compared to traditional laboratory methods.
-Accurate diagnosis is essential for proper management and treatment of dengue fever.
+Accurate diagnosis is essential for the proper management and treatment of dengue fever.

 Dengue fever treatment includes: